Here's Why Rivian Automotive (RIVN) Fell More Than Broader Market

-Heading into today, shares of the a manufacturer of motor vehicles and passenger cars had gained 3.4% over the past month, outpacing the Auto-Tires-Trucks sector's loss of 9.36% and the S&P 500's loss of 3.63%.
+Prior to today's trading, shares of the a manufacturer of motor vehicles and passenger cars had gained 2.43% outpaced the Auto-Tires-Trucks sector's loss of 8.68% and the S&P 500's loss of 4.99%.

 Analysts and investors alike will be keeping a close eye on the performance of Rivian Automotive in its upcoming earnings disclosure.
-It is anticipated that the company will report an EPS of -$0.59, marking a 43.9% fall compared to the same quarter of the previous year.
-Alongside, our most recent consensus estimate is anticipating revenue of $1.34 billion, indicating a 8.06% upward movement from the same quarter last year.
+The company's upcoming EPS is projected at -$0.59, signifying a 43.90% drop compared to the same quarter of the previous year.
+Our most recent consensus estimate is calling for quarterly revenue of $1.34 billion, up 8.06% from the year-ago period.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.17% lower.
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 2.32% lower.
 At present, Rivian Automotive boasts a Zacks Rank of #3 (Hold).

 The Automotive - Domestic industry is part of the Auto-Tires-Trucks sector.
-This industry currently has a Zacks Industry Rank of 157, which puts it in the bottom 36% of all 250+ industries.
+This group has a Zacks Industry Rank of 180, putting it in the bottom 27% of all 250+ industries.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.